tegola-hubs/tegola-hubs.github.com/allanton/index.md

   what kind of Internet connection could be provided there.

 * [Wishaw] or [Newmains].
-There is clear line of sight to these, but the only tall buildings are churches,  and again, no-one knew what kind of Internet service could be provided
+There is clear line of sight to these, but the only tall buildings are churches;  and again, no-one knew what kind of Internet service could be provided.

 * [Hamilton].
 This is a large town and we had identified (from its 60's brutalist architecture as seen by walking down the streets on [Google Earth]) a tall building that very likely belonged to a